 - Sights: Enormous erratic with smooth walls

 I’m not a rock climber, but the humongous cliff face of an absolutely enormous boulder — it’s not even really a boulder, more a massive hump, a hill, of stone — seems like a good place to climb.
-Great Works Regional Land Trust describes the preserve as containing “house-size glacial erratic boulders.”
-This preserve offers a pleasant one-mile loop and this startling rock.
+Great Works Regional Land Trust describes the preserve as containing “house-sized glacial erratic boulders.”
+This preserve offers a pleasant 1.2-mile loop and this startling rock.